MundoDele Spanish Grammar

 Restrictive and non-restrictive relative clauses

-Spanish relative clauses can either identify which person or thing you mean, or add extra information.
+Spanish relative clauses can identify which person or thing you mean, or they can add extra information.
 This difference is shown with commas.

 | Type | Spanish example | Meaning | Comma rule |